chtwilfer/chtwilfer/README.md

 ***

 ### `My business topics`
 Before Corona, I was on the road a lot and spoke about Azure topics at countless Azure Meetups.
-Now that things are slowly getting back to normal, I want to get involved in this area again.
+Now that things are slowly getting back to normal, I maybe want to get involved in this area again.

 But the last two years have brought me a different focus.
 I won't be auditioning all topics today, but I will focus on a few topics.